amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 The **Create Rule** button on the **Rules** webpage lets you create or update a rule to be managed by the web application.
 It uses the form input as parameters to the **POST /rules/{rule-name}** API request.

 **IMPORTANT: Make sure to create the exact rules listed in these steps.
-We will used these later to test the end to end workflow.**
+We will use these later to test the end to end workflow.**

 1. Navigate to the **Rules** webpage by selecting the **Rules** button at the top of the **Workflow** webpage.
-You can toggle back an forth between the pages using these buttons.
+You can toggle back and forth between the pages using these buttons.
 2. Click on **Create rule**.
 3. Fill in the expression builder form to create a rule that tests if the container type of the input file is MXF and name it `Container_eq_MXF`.